pawelkruzynski/docs/pages/public_cloud/public_cloud_network_services/tutorial-stormshield_network_security_vrack/guide.pl-pl.md

 ...
 ```

-Configure the external network interface on the first SNS EVA with the first usable IP address of our IP block and the internal network interface with the `10.200.0.1` IP address:
+Configure the external network interface on the first SNS EVA instance with the first usable IP address of our IP block and the internal network interface with the `10.200.0.1` IP address:

 ```console
 vi /usr/Firewall/ConfigFiles/network